rdd-giga/qlear-guides/source/_posts/Using the Dashboard.md

 ---
-title: Using the Dashboard
+title: 'Using the Dashboard'
-categories: Getting Started
+categories: 'Getting Started'
+sortIndex: '5'
 ---
-LGTM

 When signing in, the first page you see is your Dashboard.

 The Dashboard is a place where you can choose to pin the Location Average readings or a specific monitor's readings from a Location to get a quick glance at your most frequented Location's status.